 Marcy coughed into her hands and then scrunched down into her seat, feeling embarrassed.
 Although she did not have the benefit of making the flight unconscious as the Furs, she closed her eyes and tried to think of pleasant things.

-The takeoff and subsequent flight had been accomplished without a hitch, and after nearly an hour of steadily increasing altitude the Mothership leveled off at fifty-two thousand feet above sea level, almost ten miles above the earth.
+The takeoff and subsequent flight had been accomplished without a hitch, and after nearly an hour of steadily increasing altitude the Mothership leveled off at ten miles above the earth.
 The multitude of round windows at odd intervals around the curving walls of the cabin allowed the medical personnel to see the curvature of the earth, even though they knew it would be more pronounced the higher they went.

 The rest of the passengers still slept, completely oblivious, a few of them snoring in their slumber.

 Marcy craned her neck to see out one particular window.
 “I wonder how much longer…”

 “This is Captain Crippen,” said a feminine voice over the cabin intercom.
 The voice spoke quietly, as if afraid to wake her living cargo.
 “The Branson will be dropping in precisely three minutes.
 Once clear of the Mothership, our engines will ignite and we will begin a steep ascent.
 It will not take long to enter orbit, but in all it will take three hours to reach the proper altitude and then catch up to and rendezvous with the space station.
 The inertia dampers will absorb most of the forces of launch, but you will still feel a sudden jolt when we take off.
 Please prepare yourselves accordingly.”

 “I guess that answers my question,” Marcy muttered quietly.
 Although she was strapped in with a heavy-duty harness, the nurse pressed herself into the seat cushions and put a death grip upon the arm rests.
 She closed her eyes and awaited the launch with shallow breathing.